arcticleo/reso_api/README.md

 ### Listing Requests

-To query for listings via the Syndication API:
+The simplest query is simply to call `properties` on the initialized client:

 ```ruby
 client.properties